cloudera/hue/docs/docs-site/content/developer/api/rest/_index.md

     curl -X POST https://demo.gethue.com/api/v1/storage/upload/file?dest=s3a://demo-gethue/web_log_data/ --form hdfs_file=@README.md

-- **dest:** path of the directory for file upload.
-A new directory path is created if a directory does not exist
+- **dest:** Path of the directory for uploading a file.
+A new directory is created in the specified path if it does not exist.
 - **hdfs_file:** relative or absolute path to a file.
 It should be read more like a `local_file`, this field is not related to HDFS.

 ### Create Directory